Want to soak in historic cities, forested mountainscapes, and blissful coastlines? See it all on an epic Northeast USA road trip.

 The estate is open Tuesday to Sunday from 10 am to 5 pm.

-For travelers, the best area to stay in Washington, D.C., is Downtown DC.
-The city center is home to the city’s best hotels and many of its top points of interest.
+For travelers, the best areas to stay in Washington, DC, fall in & around Downtown DC, including Dupont Circle, Logan Circle, and Foggy Bottom.
+The DC city center is home to the city’s best hotels and many of its top points of interest.

 Want to stay close to downtown without breaking the bank?
 Book a room at this budget-friendly West End hotel.
 The Hyatt Place offers comfortable rooms and modern amenities, including an outdoor pool and fitness center.